jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/charts.md

 ## Parameters

 The following section provides a detailed explanation of the individual parameters for the two chart components.
-For more information on the structure of the expected data object by `params.data, please refer to the 'Data' section below.
+For more information on the structure of the expected data object by `params.data`, please refer to the 'Data' section below.

 ### `ContinuousChart` Parameters